Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing

-The latter means that the zeroth Fourier harmonic (i.e., the constant spatial component) of the $n=2$ infinite-grating eigenmode, scaled by the norm in Eq. (\ref{<>}), vanishes and this eigenmode ceases to be even on each uniform segment of the grating relative to the center of this segment.
-It is worth noting that the parity symmetry breaking occurs gradually by expanding into the 2D, complex-valued $x$-profile functions, that is, via a gradually increasing admixture of the real-valued odd function $\rm{Re} [f_2(x)]$ to the imaginary-valued even function $\rm{Im} [f_2(x)]$, as is clearly illustrated in Fig.~\ref{x-profiles_n=2}.
-The parity symmetry breaking can also be described by a smooth nontrivial reshaping of the absolute value of the $x$-profile complex function, $|f_2(x)|$, shown in Fig.~\ref{|x-profile|_n=2}.
+It is worth noting that the parity symmetry breaking occurs gradually by expanding the $x$-profiles $f_n(x), n=2, 3,$ into the complex-valued $x$-profile functions, that is, via a gradually increasing admixture of the real-valued odd function $\rm{Re} [f_n(x)]$ to the imaginary-valued even function $\rm{Im} [f_n(x)]$, as is clearly illustrated in Fig.~\ref{x-profiles_n=2}.

-At the same time, the $n=3$ infinite-grating eigenmode also moves a little bit towards its crossing counterpart (i.e., the $n=2$ eigenmode) in the parameter space and increases the presence of the zeroth Fourier harmonic in a tendency of losing its pure odd parity.
-Yet, it turns out that the oscillating, $p \neq 0$ Fourier harmonics always prevail in the composition of the $n=3$ infinite-grating eigenmode (see Fig.~\ref{x-profiles_n=3}), so that it stays almost entirely non-leaking.

-The reason for such dramatically different behavior of the $n=2$ and $n=3$ infinite-grating eigenmodes is that they belong to two different universality classes $\eta_2 = -1$ and $\eta_3 = +1$ of the $x$-profile scaling when approaching the degenerate point $D_{2,3}^0$ as per Eq.~(\ref{b0}).
-As a result, the $n=2$ infinite-grating eigenmode is restructured more radically and substantially than the $n=3$ eigenmode which remains essentially intact.
+The reason for such dramatic parity symmetry breaking of the $n=2, 3$ infinite-grating eigenmodes is related to the existence of two different universality classes $\eta_n = \pm 1$ of the $x$-profile asymptotics (scaling) when approaching the degenerate point $D_{2,3}^0$ as per Eq.~(\ref{b0}).